ipfs/ipfs-docs/docs/concepts/privacy.md

 The other half of the equation when considering the prospect of IPFS traffic monitoring is that nodes' unique identifiers are themselves public.
 Just like with CIDs, every individual IPFS node has its own public identifier (known as a PeerID), such as `QmRGgYP1P5bjgapLaShMVhGMSwGN9SfYG3CM2TfhpJ3igE`.

 While a long string of letters and numbers may not be a "Johnny Appleseed" level of human-readable specificity, your PeerID is still a long-lived, unique identifier for your node.
 Keep in mind that it's possible to do a DHT lookup on your PeerID and, particularly if your node is regularly running from the same location (like your home), find your IP address.
+(It's possible to reset your PeerID if necessary, but similarly to changing your user ID on legacy web apps and services, is likely to involve extra effort.)
 Additionally, longer-term monitoring of the public IPFS network could yield information about what CIDs your node is requesting and/or reproviding and when.

 ## Enhancing your IPFS privacy